How To MIG And TIG Weld Auto Body Sheet Metal With Ron Covell | MillerWelds

 Welder scribing the fender

 After trimming, the panel is carefully clamped into place to check the fit.
-The better the fitup the better the weld, so it’s good practice to make any adjustments necessary to get the best fit possible.
+The better the fit-up, the better the weld, so it’s good practice to make any adjustments necessary to get the best fit possible.
 Once clamped, the panels are tack welded together, spacing the tacks no more than 1 inch apart.
-Every welder has their own preferences for sheet metal.
-I’m using 0.023-inch ER 70 S-6 filler wire and 15 cfh (cubic feet per hour) of C-25 shielding gas with my Millermatic® 211 MIG welder.
+Professional welders will appreciate the precision of the Millermatic 211 PRO when welding thin sheet metal with MIG.

 After the first tacks are in place, the clamps are removed.
 If anything is out of alignment, the joint can be worked lightly with a hammer and dolly to ensure that the seam is flush; then the joint can be slowly stitched shut.
 The key to minimizing distortion is to add very short bursts of weld, essentially adding a new tack at the end of each previous tack weld.
-It is best to allow the panel to cool completely before adding more welds.
+Allow the panel to cool completely before adding more welds.

 Welder welding the fender

-With the panels fully stitched together, the bulk of the weld is removed with a disc grinder.
-I’m using a 3-inch diameter 36-grit disc here.
-It’s important to prevent the panel from becoming overheated at this stage, since the heat from grinding can cause distortion, too.
+With the panels fully stitched together, remove the bulk of the weld with a disc grinder.
+I’m using a 3-inch diameter 36-grit disc.
+It’s important to prevent the panel from becoming overheated at this stage, since the heat from grinding can also cause distortion.

 Welder using a disc grinder